baloise/vue-axios/README.md

 ### useAxios

 The `useAxios` function accepts a custom axios instance, otherwise it uses the global `$axios` instance.
-The `$axios` instance is defined in the plugin options with the default & interceptor props.
+The `$axios` instance is defined in the plugin options with the default config.

 ```typescript
 import { useAxios } from '@baloise/vue-axios'